ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The RS indicates N = 3 as value of the 'diff' query parameter, i.e., as the maximum number of diff entries to be specified in a response from the AS.

 In this example, the AS does not support the "Cursor" extension.
-Hence the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.
+Hence, the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.

 ~~~~~~~~~~~ aasvg
 RS                                                  AS